PabloGomez112/ExtractorTiempo/README.md

 # Project Presentation 🚀
 Hi!
 This is a small project I've been working on.
 It involves extracting time information from source code files.
 The program will search for multiple prefixes within the file and, upon finding them, extract the hours and minutes indicated in the file.
-It's a simple code in C. While **I'm not an expert, I'm aspiring to improve.**
+It's a simple code in C.

 ## Output of the program 📁
 The current version 0.1 of the program creates a .csv file for each prefix.